 Don't worry, I will post announcements and short reminder videos and will go over what you need to do at the beginning of each week.

 Grading policy:

-Exams (3) 50%
+Exams (3) 60%

-Chapter Quizzes 15%

-In-the-News 5%

-Lab Manual & online lab exercises 25%
+Lab Manual & online lab exercises 30%

-Pre-lab Quizzes 5%
+Class work 10%

 Exams: Exams will be a mix of multiple choice, true/false and fill-in-the-blank and short answer questions.